ahdis/ch-ems/input/pagecontent/api.md

 The FOPH processes the results according to application-defined rules.

-*Important*: The laboratory SHALL afterwards check the status of the processing, see next message.
+*Important*: The laboratory shall afterwards check the status of the processing, see next message.

 ### Verifying processing state

-The laboratory SHALL verify through the API that the reports have been successfully processed.
+The laboratory shall verify through the API that the reports have been successfully processed.
 The laboratory can either query the DocumentReference by id or query it with different search parameters.

 #### Request Message